Louise de La Vallière: First years of the relationship

 Engraved portrait of Louis XIV by Abraham van Diepenbeeck and Adriaen Millaert from 1660, commemorating his wedding with Maria Theresa of Spain.

 Nicolas Fouquet, superintendent of finances noticed that the King was neglecting his religious and administrative duties.
 He learned La Vallière's identity by 27 June through his network of spies.
 He wanted to establish a political relationship with the new favourite and sent her a letter complimenting her appearance and offering a bribe, which she refused.
 He then attempted to talk to her.
 La Vallière informed the King, who seems to have believed that Fouquet tried to seduce her.
 This probably added to his resentment against Fouquet, whose vast fortune, probably embezzled, he envied.
 In September, Fouquet was arrested and imprisoned until his death in 1680.

-La Vallière grew isolated because of her relationship, as Madame resented her for it.
-The devotion of the King for La Vallière was strengthened in October 1661, when he had a conflict with his wife who supported her father, Philip IV of Spain in a diplomatic conflict.
+La Vallière became isolated because of her relationship, as Madame resented her for it.
+The devotion of the King to La Vallière was strengthened in October 1661, when he had a conflict with his wife who supported her father, Philip IV of Spain, in a diplomatic incident.
 If the Orléans household was established separately from the court, the King regularly dined there, probably to see La Vallière.
 La Vallière grew closer with Montalais.
-According to Madame de La Fayette, a contemporary who later wrote a fictionalised biography of Madame, the King disapproved, considering Montalais to be a ‘schemer’.
-He seems to have been jealous of any close relationship La Vallière had.
+According to Madame de La Fayette, the King disapproved of this because he considered Montalais a "schemer".
+Louis seems to have been jealous of any close relationship La Vallière had.
 He disliked her mother and rarely permitted them to see each other.

-Engraved portrait of Louis XIV from 1664 by Robert Nanteuil, after a painting by Pierre Mignard.